Banks of the Philippines

 Note that unlike other payment methods, in the Banks of the Philippines method, the callbacks contain the name of bank passed in the endpoint_id parameter of the operation.provider object.
 (For more detailed information about banks and their codes, see List of banks.)

-The following is the example of a callback with the information about successful 10.00 PHP payout made for account 1670033323 of the Banco de Oro CA/SA bank for the123 customer in the 445 project.
+The following is the example of a callback with information about a 10.00 PHP payout made for account 1670033323 of the Banco de Oro CA/SA bank for the 123 customer in the 445 project.

 {